aspose-words/Aspose.Words-for-Java/README.md

 ## How to Run Examples
 <ul>
-	<li>You can either clone the repository using your favorite GitHub client or download the ZIP file from here.</li>
+	<li>You can either clone the repository using your favourite GitHub client or download the ZIP file from here.</li>
 	<li>Extract the contents of the ZIP file to any folder on your computer.
 All the examples are located in the Examples folder.</li>
-	<li>You can run/execute these examples with any IDE of you choice.</li>
+	<li>You can run/execute these examples with any IDE of your choice.</li>
 	<li>Open the project in your selected IDE.
 </li>
 	<li>Open the example file that you want to run.</li>
 	<li>Run the file in your IDE (method may vary depending on the IDE you use).
 </li>
-	<li>The resources folder in Examples/src folder contains input files used in the examples.
+	<li>The resources folder in the Examples/src folder contains input files used in the examples.
 It is mandatory that you download this folder along with the examples project.</li>
-	<li>Please find more details for how to run the examples here.</li>
 </ul>
+<p>Please find more details on how to run the examples <a title="How to Run the Examples" href="https://docs.aspose.com/display/wordsjava/How+to+Run+the+Examples">here</a>.</p>

 ## Resources